codeforamerica/form-flow/README.md

    List<String> emailsToBCC, List<File> attachments, boolean requireTls)`

 Below is and example of a sendEmail() call being made by an application using the form-flow library.
-Please note that pdfs is a list of files to be passed as attachments to the sent email.
+Please note that pdfs is a list of files to be passed as attachments with the email.

 ```java
       ...